JamesYL/uoft-timetable/README.md

 8. Repeat steps 5 - 7 for all the courses that you want.
 9. Drag all the `.json` files into `./courses` in the project directory.
 Make sure there aren't any duplicates or any unwanted courses.
 10. Setup your constraints, instructions [here](#constraints).
 11. Run the command `npm start` with the project directory as the working directory.
-You should see output on screen telling you useful information.
+Look at `./output.txt` for generated timetables.

 If after step 10 and no output at all is showing up, it's probably because it is calculating too many possibilities (this can be something like 100<sup>10</sup> possibilities).
 To prevent this issue, make better [constraints](#constraints).
 Similarly, if there are too many outputs, make better [constraints](#constraints).